-Observing an exciting chemical reaction

 Each program is described in detail on our website.
 Access to our on-line calendar is available on our website as well.

-http://edgerton.mit.edu/outreach

-Edgerton Center Outreach Programs are available both as In-Person sessions (oncampus only) and via Remote Instruction.
+Edgerton Center Outreach Programs are available both as In-Person sessions (on-campus only) and via Remote Instruction.
 Not all content is offered for Remote, only Electrical Engineering sessions are available.

 Contact Amy Fitzgerald at amyfitz@mit.edu

-2022-2023 Field Trip Programs Hands-On Science & Engineering Programs for Upper Elementary -Middle School Groups
+2023-2024 Field Trip Programs

+Hands-On Science & Engineering Programs for Upper Elementary -Middle School Groups

-MIT Center for Environmental Health Sciences
+Supported in part by the MIT Center for Environmental Health Sciences